Jacobo Fitz-James Stuart, 17th Duke of Alba: Family

 The Duke was born on 17 October 1878 in Palace of Liria in Madrid, the first son of Carlos María Fitz-James Stuart, 16th Duke of Alba and María del Rosario Falcó, 21st Countess of Siruela.
+He was descended from the Duke of Berwick, James FitzJames, himself a bastard son of King James II & VII and his mistress, Arabella Churchill.
 Don Jacobo was baptised only a few days after with the name "Santiago", a variant of Jacobo.
 His godparents were his paternal grandfather, Jacobo Fitz-James Stuart, 15th Duke of Alba and his maternal grandmother María del Pilar Ossorio y Gutiérrez de los Ríos, 3rd Duchess of Fernán Núñez.

 On 7 October 1920 he married Maria del Rosario de Silva, 9th Marchioness of San Vicente del Barco (Madrid, 4 April 1900 – Madrid, 11 January 1934), lady of the bedchamber to Queen Victoria Eugenie and sole heiress to the enormous fortune and long list of titles of the house of Híjar as the only child of Alfonso de Silva, 16th Duke of Híjar and her mother María del Rosario Gurtubay, at the Spanish Embassy in London.
 The two had a single daughter, Cayetana, who inherited all of the family's titles and fortune.
 Meanwhile, the Jacobite supporters rallied behind his nephew Fernando (the son of his late brother Hernando).